 The windows were open at the Café Kotti.
 I lit a cigarette and aimed the smoke towards the city.
 Above me lights were strung up along the coving and outside there were lights across the shop fronts and market stalls blanketing everything in a red glow.
 The market heaved and bulged with the unpitying clamour of western commerce, whilst traffic thundered under the rail bridge.
 It was an enticing sound to hear from the safety of the Cafe Kotti; the roar of vehicles like an improvised jazz set, a suggestion that Berlin was being fed by a musical-loving god.
-I sat and waited in a melancholic mood, smoking and observing, wondering whether my body was really my body, or whether I could cool my brain down with a gunshot to the head.
+I sat in a melancholic mood waiting for Liana to arrive.
+I passed the time smoking and observing and wondering whether it was possible to calm down my brain.

 ‘How was the flight?’ she asked.

 She looked at me, almost motherly; I was struck by how expressive it was.

 Then, as if she couldn’t ignore it any longer, she reached out with her hand and touched my cheek.
 Her palm was soft and hot, like the heat of an oven, and I felt energy pass through her and into me.

 ‘I’m so sorry,’ she said, referring to the car accident.

 ‘It was nothing.’
 I shrugged away her touch and did my best to smile.
 ‘Really,’ I said, waving her away.
 ‘It’s just one of those things.’

 ‘Oh, poor you,’ she said and continued to stroke my cheek.
 ‘My poor, poor Mr Motion.’